Factsheet: Emergency Medical Treatment

 - General Practitioners: Seek advice from your medical insurer or your medical defence organisation.

-- Find out more about Resuscitation Plans in your State or Territory by reading the ELDAC Legal Toolkit Resuscitation Plan guidelines and resources.
+- Learn more about resuscitation plans in your State or Territory by reading the End of Life Law Toolkit Emergency Medical Treatment resources.

 - Although the law differs between States and Territories, generally emergency treatment can be given without consent if neither the person nor their substitute decision-maker can provide consent and there is an urgent need for the treatment e.g. to save the person’s life, prevent serious damage to health, or prevent significant pain or distress.

-- The law in South Australia, Western Australia and the Northern Territory requires that consent to emergency treatment be sought from a substitute decision-maker if possible (e.g. where a decision-maker is available).
+- In South Australia, Western Australia, the Northern Territory, and in some circumstances in Queensland, the law requires that consent to emergency treatment be sought from a substitute decision-maker if possible (e.g. where a decision-maker is available).
 It is good clinical practice in all States and Territories to seek consent from a substitute decision-maker if they are available.

 - Emergency treatment can be lawfully refused either by a person with capacity; in an Advance Care Directive; or by a person’s substitute decision-maker.

-- A person may have a Resuscitation Plan which provides instructions about resuscitation in an emergency.
-The law on this is complex and will depend on the law in each State and Territory.
+- A person may have a resuscitation plan which provides instructions about resuscitation in an emergency.
+The law on this is different in each State and Territory.